 Child Support Services

-A Cherokee child under the age of majority is defined as a person under the age of 18 years old or a person under the age of 19 years old who has not graduated from high school and is regularly attending public or private school.
+A Cherokee child under the age of majority is defined as a person under the age of eighteen (18) years old or a person under the age of nineteen (19) years old who has not graduated from high school and is regularly attending public or private school.

-We can also help Cherokee children living outside the Cherokee Nation boundaries if both parents are willing to submit to Cherokee Nation District Court jurisdiction and if they are citizens or eligible for citizenship in the Cherokee Nation.
+Child Support Services can also assist outside of the Cherokee Nation jurisdictional service area, if both parents are willing to submit to Cherokee Nation District Court jurisdiction.

 We would be glad to send you an application packet or for additional questions and/or help, please contact our main Child support office.

 *Jurisdictional service areas include: Adair, Cherokee, Craig, Delaware, Mayes, McIntosh, Muskogee, Nowata, Ottawa, Rogers, Sequoyah, Tulsa, Wagoner, and Washington Counties